monoo920/git-demo/README.md

 # git-demo
-this is for git practice
+this is for git practice.
+author - monoo yadav.